ScienceParkStudyGroup/GoogleEarthEngine/_episodes/02-code-editor.md

 var landsat8Collection = ee.ImageCollection("LANDSAT/LC08/C01/T1_TOA")
 {% endhighlight %}

-In order to look at the collection, try to print it just like you did the string.
+In order to look at the collection, try to print it just like you did with the string.

 {% highlight javascript %}
 print(landsat8Collection);